TaylanAcer/Besinova/README.md

 Besinova is a Flutter-based mobile application that helps users plan healthier and more budget-friendly grocery shopping by optimizing nutritional and financial goals.

-## ⚠️ Security Notice
+⚠️ Security Notice

-This project has been cleaned of exposed API keys and sensitive data.
-Please read the [SECURITY.md](SECURITY.md) file for important security guidelines before setting up the project.
+This project has been fully cleaned of all exposed API keys and sensitive data.
+Please review the included SECURITY.md file before setup to ensure best practices for secure configuration.

 🌍 Overview

-English:
+English

-Besinova lets you set your calorie, protein, and budget goals, then creates an optimized grocery list and meal plan tailored to your needs.
-It uses intelligent logic and a Python-based optimization module (originally server-driven) to find the best food combinations.
+Besinova allows users to set calorie, protein, and budget goals, then generates an optimized grocery list and meal plan tailored to their needs.

-Türkçe:
+It was originally connected to a Python-based optimization service and a web scraper that collected and filtered around 17,000 food entries based on specific nutritional and price constraints.

+Currently, the backend is offline, but the app remains fully functional in demo mode, ideal for portfolio presentation.

+Türkçe

-Besinova, kalori, protein ve bütçe hedeflerinizi girmenize olanak tanır ve ihtiyaçlarınıza özel optimize edilmiş market listesi ile yemek planı oluşturur.
-Akıllı algoritmalar ve Python tabanlı bir optimizasyon modülü (başlangıçta sunucu destekli) kullanır.
+Besinova, kullanıcıların kalori, protein ve bütçe hedeflerine göre optimize edilmiş market listeleri ve yemek planları oluşturur.
+Proje başlangıçta, yaklaşık 17.000 gıda verisini filtreleyen Python tabanlı bir optimizasyon ve scraper modülü ile çalışıyordu.
+Sunucu şu anda kapalı olsa da uygulama demo modunda sorunsuz şekilde incelenebilir.

 🔐 Login & Demo Mode

-Originally, Besinova used Firebase for authentication.
+The original Firebase authentication system has been removed.
-Since the Firebase project is now deactivated, the login screen has been updated with a “Skip Login / Continue as Guest” option.
-This allows anyone reviewing the app on GitHub to explore all features without any backend connection.
+Instead, a “Skip Login / Continue as Guest” option allows anyone to explore the app without a backend connection.

-Note: No data is collected, stored, or transmitted.
-The demo mode exists only to make the app reviewable.
+💡 No user data is collected, stored, or transmitted.
 ⚙️ Optimization System Status

-The optimization feature was designed to communicate with a Python backend (shopping_optimizer_v2.py).
+Optimization logic was designed around a Python backend (shopping_optimizer_v2.py) and a scraper that processed ~17,000 food items.
-Because this backend server is currently offline, optimization results are not fetched from a live source.
-However, the app structure, logic, and UI remain intact — perfectly suitable for portfolio and demonstration purposes.

-If the server is restored later, the app will automatically perform real optimization again.
+These services are currently offline, so live optimization is disabled.
+However, local optimization logic and demo mode remain active for demonstration.

 💡 Key Features

-Smart grocery list generation
+🛒 Smart grocery list generation

-Nutritional and budget-aware planning
+🍽️ Nutrition & budget-aware meal planning

-Clean, modern Flutter UI with animations
+🎨 Clean Flutter UI with smooth animation

-Local state and theme management (Provider)
+🧠 Local & Provider-based state management

-Demo mode support for offline exploration
+🚀 Demo mode for offline exploration

 🧭 How to Use
 Launch the app.

-On the login screen, press “Skip Login” to continue in demo mode.
+On the login screen, press “Skip Login.”

-Set basic health or budget goals.
+Enter your calorie, protein, or budget goals.

-View your optimized grocery plan and meal suggestions.
+View your optimized grocery plan and nutrition summary.

-💻 Tech Stack

-Frontend: Flutter (Dart)

-State Management: Provider

-Theme Support: Manual dark/light toggle

-Backend (optional): Python optimization service (currently offline)

 📂 Project Status

-Firebase has been completely removed.

-Optimization backend is offline.

-The app runs fully in demo mode, ready for portfolio use.

-All UI and logic are fully functional and production-ready.

-🧾 For Recruiters / Reviewers

-This repository demonstrates:

-Strong understanding of Flutter architecture

-Real-world UI/UX design capability

-Integration of backend optimization logic

-Modular and scalable code structure

-The app is intentionally presented without Firebase or server dependencies to ensure full transparency and ease of review.
+✅ Firebase removed
+✅ API keys sanitized
+✅ Demo mode fully functional
+⚙️ Backend & scraper offline (optional to reactivate) 🎯 Ready for portfolio, presentation, or review